michelmbem/AddyScript/docs/col-obj.md

 #### Tuple API

-The following tables summarize all the operators, properties and methods provided by the AddyScript tuple API.
+The following tables summarize all the operators, properties, and methods provided by the AddyScript tuple API.

 The **tuple** class supports the following operators: